maid51play/butler/README.md

 ## Reporting a bug

 If you find a bug in our codebase, we want to hear about it!
-Please [open up an issue](/issues/new/choose) about it with steps to reproduce the bug and the expected behavior vs the actual behavior.
+Please [open up an issue][new-issue] about it with steps to reproduce the bug and the expected behavior vs the actual behavior.
 Screenshots are especially helpful!
-The maintainers of the codebase will label it as a [bug](/labels/bug) issue and prioritize it in the backlog appropriately. **Even if you intend to work on a fix yourself, please still open a bug ticket for posterity!** If you mention that you are already developing a fix for the bug, the maintainers will assign the issue to you and categorize it appropriately in the [project board](/projects/1).
+The maintainers of the codebase will label it as a [bug][label-bug] issue and prioritize it in the backlog appropriately. **Even if you intend to work on a fix yourself, please still open a bug ticket for posterity!** If you mention that you are already developing a fix for the bug, the maintainers will assign the issue to you and categorize it appropriately in the [project board][project-board].

 ## Requesting a feature

 Although there is no guarantee that feature requests will be prioritized, we welcome any and all suggestions, especially from people who are actively using our software!
-To make a feature suggestion, please [open an issue](/issues/new/choose) about it!
-The maintaners of the codebase will label it as a [discussion](/labels/discussion) issue, and contributors can weigh in on the usefulness/plausibility of the suggested feature.
+To make a feature suggestion, please [open an issue][new-issue] about it!
+It will be labeled as a [discussion][label-discussion] issue, and contributors can weigh in on the usefulness/plausibility of the suggested feature.

 ## Cloning the repo